Marvel Monster Mash-Ups: 8 Strange Transformations We’d Love To See

 Darezilla, the Kaiju Without Fear!

-Trying to get girls into comics is one of the trickiest problems that the major companies face, but we’ve figured out a solution that is elegant in its simplicity.
-Just take the most popular character Marvel’s got–Wolverine
+Trying to get girls into comics is one of the trickiest problems that the major companies face, but we've figured out a solution that is elegant in its simplicity.
+Just take the most popular character Marvel's got--Wolverine, natch--and combine him with a sparkly rainbow unicorn!
+Girls love that stuff, so--Hang on.

 Uh, we've just been told by ComicsAlliance lead blogger Laura Hudson that we should move on right now unless we want our asses fired.